 Based at John Lyon’s Sudbury Playing Fields, Cycling will see boys work on riding skills, endurance and bike maintenance.
-Starting from developing balance in static activities, pupils will learn how and why to shift their weight when tackling obstacles whilst maintaining posture.
+Starting by developing balance in static activities, pupils will learn how and why to shift their weight when tackling obstacles whilst maintaining posture.
 From small drops and hops to descending a set of stairs, pupils will develop bike control whilst riding at low and high speeds.
-Boys will also learn how to maintain their bikes, from pre-ride checks to punctures and after-ride washing.
+Boys will also learn how to maintain their bikes, from pre-ride checks to mending punctures and after-ride washing.
 This course includes a trip to experience riding a BMX on a pump track.

 Drama Festival | Y7 | Summer

 Teamwork, problem solving skills and development of dramatic technique will be the rewards for boys during Drama Festival.

 The John Lyon Drama Festival is a much-loved part of Year 7, with pupils working in their form groups to prepare a short play to produce and perform for parents in the Boyd Campbell Hall, in a competition format judged by a visiting drama specialist.
 The festival is a celebration of the work of pupils, who will all have been involved in their production from start to finish.
 The sessions involve casting, rehearsing, set design, costume, lighting and full technical and dress rehearsals before the final performances.
 All pupils in Year 7 play a part in the festival, increasing their skills and confidence by challenging their capabilities.
 Through the exploration of story and theme pupils develop their understanding of moral choices and by working together to overcome problems they achieve their goals as a team.

 Film Making | Y9, Y10, Y11 | Autumn, Spring

 Enhanced self- and peer-evaluation, leadership and teamwork skills, as well as greater artistic confidence will be the rewards for boys during Film Making.